 Most variants in total

-If we just look at the total number of variants a word has, allowing any of its letter to be swapped, then the word with the most variants is tat.
-Also in the top ten are pat, tap, tag, sat, gat, lat and sat, which are all its variants.
+One word - tat - had 33 variants.
+Also in the top ten for most variants are pat, tap, tag, sat, gat, lat and sat, which are all themselves variants of tat.
 The only word in the top 20 without an A is pins.

 |tat||bat, cat, eat, fat, gat, hat, kat, lat, mat, oat, pat, rat, sat, vat, wat, tit, tot, tut, tab, tad, tae, tag, taj, tam, tan, tao, tap, tar, tas, tau, tav, taw, tax||33|